WrappedUsername/Web-Dev-Notes/Blog Build Notes/WIP Articles/README.md

 - EAL6: Semi-Formally Verified Design and Tested.
 Applies when developing security targets of evaluation for application in high-risk situations where the value of the protected assets justifies the additional costs.

 - EAL7: Formally Verified Design and Tested.
-Applies to the development of security targets of evaluation for application in extremely high-risk situations, as well as when the high value of the assets justifies the higher costs
+Applies to the development of security targets of evaluation for application in extremely high-risk situations, as well as when the high value of the assets justifies the higher costs.

 ## NGRAVE, "eternally yours"